hashicorp/terraform-cdk/examples/typescript-aws/README.md

 # typescript-aws

-A simple CDK for Terraform application in TypeScript.
+A CDK for Terraform application in TypeScript.

 ## Usage